BDC Hamburger Icon

 TipBottom line

-There are no GDPR-specific guidelines for "large-scale" data processing for a DPO appointee.
-If you are questioning whether your business should appoint a DPO, it's wise to designate one to ensure compliance.
-Always choose a DPO that works in or near your central headquarters, even if that location is outside the EU.
+No GDPR-specific guidelines define "large-scale" data processing for a DPO appointee.
+If you are unsure whether your business should appoint a DPO, it's wise to designate one to ensure compliance.
+Ideally, select a DPO based in or near your central headquarters, even if that location is outside the EU.

-When updating your data privacy policy, seeking legal counsel experienced with GDPR compliance is highly recommended.
-You can also view an example privacy policy on the GDPR website.
+When you’re updating your data privacy policy, it is highly recommended that you seek legal counsel who is experienced with GDPR compliance.
+You can also view a sample privacy policy on the GDPR website.

 GDPR for WordPress users